zendesk/sunshine-conversations-java/docs/OAuthEndpointsApi.md

         defaultClient.setBasePath("https://api.smooch.io");

         OAuthEndpointsApi apiInstance = new OAuthEndpointsApi(defaultClient);
-        String clientId = ""5e4af71a81966cfff3ef6550""; // String | Your integration’s unique identifier
+        String clientId = "5e4af71a81966cfff3ef6550"; // String | Your integration’s unique identifier
-        String responseType = ""code""; // String | For now the only acceptable value is code.
+        String responseType = "code"; // String | For now the only acceptable value is code.
-        String state = ""Pending""; // String | You may pass in any arbitrary string value here which will be returned to you along with the code via browser redirect.
+        String state = "Pending"; // String | You may pass in any arbitrary string value here which will be returned to you along with the code via browser redirect.
-        String redirectUri = ""https://example.org""; // String | You may pass in a redirect_uri to determine which URI the response is redirected to.
+        String redirectUri = "https://example.org"; // String | You may pass in a redirect_uri to determine which URI the response is redirected to.
 This URI must be contained in the list configured by your integration.
-If this option is not passed, the first URI present in the list will be used.
+If this option is not passed, the first URI present in the list will be used. try {
-        // Add required body parameters

-        try {
-            apiInstance.authorize(clientIdresponseTypestateredirectUri);
+            apiInstance.authorize(clientId, responseType, state, redirectUri);
         } catch (ApiException e) {
             System.err.println("Exception when calling OAuthEndpointsApi#authorize");
             System.err.println("Status code: " + e.getCode());